-Based on the initial assessment of vital signs and test results, and in line with the clinical severity classification of COV-ID-19, the patients were separated in groups, namely mild (presence of mild symptoms and radiological findings that were normal or not suggestive of pneumonia), moderate (respiratory complaints and fever, presence of pneumonia upon radiological examination), severe (dyspnea, respiratory rate 30/ min, blood oxygen saturation ≤ 93 %, paO2/ $FiO_2 < 300$ and/or > 50 % of lung area of infiltrates within 24-48 hours) and critical (respiratory failure and need for mechanical ventilation, septic shock and/or multiple organ failure, and need for intensive care follow-up and treatment) (14).
+According to the clinical severity classification of COVID-19, due to initial evaluation with the vital signs and test results, patients were grouped as mild (presence of mild symptoms and normal or non-pneumonia suggestive radiological findings), moderate (respiratory complaints and fever, presence of pneumonia in radiological examination), severe (dyspnea, respiratory rate 30/ min, blood oxygen saturation $\leq 93$ %, paO2/FiO2 < 300 and/or > 50 % of lung area of infiltrates within 24-48 hours) and critical (respiratory failure and need for mechanical ventilation, septic shock and / or multiple organ failure and need for intensive care follow-up and treatment) (14).

-FLPR was calculated by recording the lymphocyte percentage values and ferritin level obtained with hemogram taken in the emergency room at the time of first admission.
-The relationship between FLPR, severity of patients' clinical status, and 28-day mortality was evaluated.
+The FLPR was calculated by recording the lymphocyte percentage values and ferritin level obtained with hemogram taken in the emergency room at the time of first admission.
+The relationship between the FLPR with the severity of the patients and 28-day mortality was evaluated.